KiDS-Legacy: Covariance validation and the unified OneCovariance framework for projected large-scale structure observables: From harmonic space to observables

 ignoring the weights of the pair counts \citep[][]{2019A&A...624A.134A}.
 The set of possible correlation functions is denoted accordingly in a compact form \citep[see the notation used in][]{joachimi_kids-1000_2021}:

-note that $w$ and $\xi_+$ have the same weight function.
-As discussed, the Gaussian covariance will be split into three contributions as in \Cref{eq:Gaussian_split}.
-For the pure shot/shape noise (‘sn’) term, this procedure is a numerical necessity as an $\ell$-independent integrand will lead to a $\delta_\mathrm{D}$-contribution to the covariance.
-Since we reconsider the idealised ‘mix’ term in \Cref{app:mixed_term} for real space correlation functions, this splitting is also necessary here as the ‘mix’ term is the most important while also still being a somewhat uncertain term in the analytical covariance modelling.
-Numerically, it is, however, usually advantageous to combine the sample variance (‘sva’) and mix terms to speed up the convergence of the integrals.
+We note that $w$ and $\xi_+$ have the same weight function.
+As discussed, the Gaussian covariance is split into three contributions as in \Cref{eq:Gaussian_split}.
+For the pure shot/shape noise (sn) term, this procedure is a numerical necessity, as an $\ell$-independent integrand will lead to a $\delta_\mathrm{D}$-contribution to the covariance.
+Since we reconsider the idealised term in \Cref{app:mixed_term} for real space correlation functions, this splitting is also necessary here as the ‘mix’ term is the most important while also still being a somewhat uncertain term in the analytical covariance modelling.
+Numerically, it is, however, usually advantageous to combine the sample variance (‘sva’) and mixed terms to speed up the convergence of the integrals.

-Using \Cref{eq:linearmap_ell_to_obs}, the definitions of the weights above and \Cref{eq:covariance_ell_space}, the ‘sva’ term is given by:
+Using \Cref{eq:linearmap_ell_to_obs}, the definitions of the weights above and \Cref{eq:covariance_ell_space}, the ‘sva’ term is given by

 where the tomographic indices $i,j,m,n$ label either a source or a lens sample.
 We measure all areas from a binary \textsc{healpix} mask down to a certain angular scale so that masked stars and other features only reduce the effective number density and not the survey area.
 This assumption is valid as long as this dilution scale is smaller than the smallest scale over which the cosmological signal is measured.
 Typically, one assumes $N_\mathrm{side}= 4096$ for the \textsc{healpix} \citep{2005ApJ...622..759G} evaluation, corresponding to a pixel size of just below one arcmin.